 Pool Pump Regulation Changes for 2021

-The new variable speed pool pump law involved input from a number of sources, including utility companies, manufacturers, trade associations, and consumer groups to produce new standards that would be fair and feasible.
+The new pool pump law involved input from a number of sources, including utility companies, manufacturers, trade associations, and consumer groups to produce new standards that would be fair and feasible.
 The Office of Energy Efficiency and Renewable Energy produced a document in Sept.
 2018 entitled “Energy Conservation Standards for Dedicated-Purpose Pool Pump Motors."

 So what does all this mean for you?